jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 I can do things with files_ and folders_ in 1 step as long as

-- I know their path/address
+- I know their paths/addresses
 - I know their relation to where I am and
-- I can :ref:`write to the folder<how to view the permissions of a file>`
+- I can :ref:`write to them<how to view the permissions of a file>`

 It is easier to go where I want, if I know where I am. :ref:`I know how to use directory relationships<how to use directory relationships>`